mendix/docs/content/releasenotes/mobile/native-template.md

 ### Fixes

-- We fixed the the App crashing when opening a push notification (iOS)
+* We fixed an issue where iOS apps could crash when opening a push notification.

 ## 5.1.3, 5.0.7, and 4.2.5